 Both men do not respect evidence, though this is manifested in very different ways : Don says whatever happens to pop into his head without regard for the facts; Jim says the same thing he's always been saying as though nothing has changed in the world in decades.
 Don actively dismisses and attacks experts, selectively choosing which ones are wonderful and which ones are satanic monsters.
 Jim is more subtle.
 During the crisis entire legions of political, economic and academic experts loudly and clearly explain why there's only one sensible choice.
 Jim doesn't attack them - he simply ignores them.
 Evidence matters no more to him that it does to Don, he's just better as disguising it.

 Both of them bullshit, at least on occasion, in remarkably similar ways.
 When two separate crises turn violent, both of them comment that there is "violence on both sides", despite the fact that the rest of the world places the blame firmly on one side.
 Don denies collusion with the Russians on the grounds that they weren't able to provide useful information; Jim's supporters say it doesn't matter that he cooperated with the Soviets because he wasn't able to provide them with any useful information.
 The point that both of them were actively trying to work with foreign enemies is apparently irrelevant and mere attempted treason is somehow nothing to be concerned about.
+Both of them strenuously deny collusion with the Russians only to make remarkably sympathetic overtures to a nation everyone else views with justifiable disgust.

 We should pause, though, to note that it's not all Don and Jim's fault.
 The environment in which they operate does not favour those who favour evidence - it favours those who have enemies.
 The system is predicated on weighing opinion, not facts, of creatively interpreting facts to fit existing views rather than altering views to fit the facts.
 It isn't Don or Jim's fault the system is this way - and the system does also have some powerful advantages, but that is another story.
 It's very, very hard in this system to change your stance without being viciously attacked by your enemies.

 Don and Jim might be victims of the system, but they don't even try and fight it.
 Both are unpopular populists.
 Both say what they need to say to their electorate to win the vote, regardless of whether this appeals to the wider community or not.
 They care about power, not persuasion, and if (as happens often for both men) they fail to implement a policy, they blame this on the establishment.
 Both say the system is rigged against them but vow to win anyway.
 They are only ever interested in appealing to their existing supporters, with little or no interest in persuading others to follow them.
+Both of them have no scruples around removing those around them from office if they disagree; in Don's case with uttermost impunity to an unprecedented degree, though Jim is more cautious only when his position is less secure.

 It's very easy to see the loud, obnoxious, hate-filled Don as a villain and a tyrant.
 It's less obvious that Jim may well be cut from the same cloth.
 "What, Jim ?" say even many of his opponents.
 "Nice fluffy quiet Jim ?
 He might not be very good at his job, but surely he's no despot."
 Yet beneath the trappings of their various styles, are these two men really so different ?
 Nice fluffy Jim who hasn't changed his mind in 40 years.
 Nice fluffy Jim who doesn't care about anyone except his core supporters.
 Nice fluffy Jim who does nothing in the biggest political crisis in living memory but goes on the warpath come any chance to win power.
 Nice fluffy Jim who doesn't care about evidence.
 Nice fluffy Jim who's incapable of compromise.
 Nice fluffy Jim who vows to win a rigged election.
 Nice fluffy Jim who refuses to quit after massively losing a vote of no confidence.
 Nice fluffy Jim who vows to remain as leader even if he loses the election and sends his party into the abyss.
 And nice, "principled" Jim who puts his own leadership and "morals" ahead of the good of the party and the chance of ever actually implementing any of his apparently beloved-policies.
 What in the world would nice fluffy Jim do if he ever did achieve real power ?!?